StephenHausler/Multi-Process-Fusion/README.md

 Requirements:

 1) MATLAB 2017 or later.
-2) MATLAB Neural Network Toolbox.
+2) MATLAB Neural Network Toolbox and Image Processing Toolbox.
 3) Computer with stand-alone graphics hardware.
 4) A downloaded CNN caffemodel and prototxt (not included in this repository).